-Australians are the world’s second largest consumers of textiles, buying an average of 27kg of new clothing and other textiles each year.
+Australians are the world’s second-largest consumers of textiles, buying an average of 27kg of new clothing and other materials each year.
 Disturbingly, the average Australian throws away 23kg of textiles each year.
-In fact, more than 500,000 tonnes of textiles and leather end up in landfill each year.
+More than 500,000 tonnes of fabrics and leather are in landfills each year.

 If we look at the wardrobe of the average Australian woman, she wears only 40 % of what’s in her wardrobe, which means that 60 % is just sitting there.